Zain-Ashfaq/tech241-aws/README.md

 # what is dev ops

-DevOps is a set of practices that combines software development and operations to improve collaboration, efficiency, and quality in the software development lifecycle.
+- DevOps is a set of practices that combines software development and operations to improve collaboration, efficiency, and quality in the software development lifecycle.
 It emphasizes automation, continuous integration and delivery, infrastructure as code, automated testing, and monitoring.

+- Dev Ops role is to ensure code is released ASAP so the end users can have a working piece of software.

 # Create a VM